sparkfun/SparkFun_IoT_Node_LoRaWAN/docs/prepare_your_microsd_card.md

 ## Checking MicroSD Card Format

-While you can simply insert the microSD card into your SparkFun IoT Node LoRaWAN and start logging, there may be a chance that the it will not recognize the memory card due to the format.
+While you can simply insert the microSD card into your SparkFun IoT Node for LoRaWAN® and start logging, there may be a chance that the it will not recognize the memory card due to the format.